jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_chart_series_set_categories.rs - A chart example demonstrating
   setting the chart series categories and values.

+* doc_chart_series_set_invert_if_negative.rs - A chart example
+  demonstrating setting the "Invert if negative" property for a chart series.

+* doc_chart_series_set_invert_if_negative_color.rs - A chart example
+  demonstrating setting the "Invert if negative" property and associated color for a chart series.
+This also requires that you set a solid fill color for the series.

 * doc_chart_series_set_name.rs - A chart example demonstrating setting the
   chart series name.